-Physical activity can be defined as the things we do to move our bodies around in the world every day.
-These things can be sports, recreation, work or household chores and other activities.
-Exercise is a subcategory of physical activity, which is structured and repetitive, and usually has a specific goal associated with it; often the achievement or maintenance of physical fitness.
+Physical activity is the things we do to move our bodies around in the world every day.
+These things could be sports, recreation, work or household chores and other activities.
+Exercise is a subset of that physical activity, which is structured and repetitive, and usually has a specific goal associated with it; often the achievement or maintenance of physical fitness.

 Physical fitness describes a set of traits that allows us to be prepared and successful at a wide variety of physical tasks.
 These attributes are typically either health or skill related, and are measured by specific tests.
 We’re commonly taught that a person’s level of fitness (or lack thereof) depends on cardio-respiratory strength & endurance, muscular strength, muscular endurance, body composition and flexibility.
-Sound familiar?
+Makes sense, right?

-Our bodies get really good at doing what they do often, and that’s a double-edged sword.
-We get really efficient at doing the movement tasks we do every day, even if that task is just sitting!
-When we are inactive for many hours of every day – our structures work hard to keep us upright and stable in a sitting position.
-In a job where there is repetitive motion, the body will, for better or worse, develop patterns for managing that repetitive motion.
-Unless movement that contrasts those repetitive patterns is deliberately introduced and consistently practiced, the body will gradually lose its capacity for movement outside of that repetitive range.
-It is quite literally a case of “move it or lose it.”
-Our structures are designed for efficiency, so they morph to provide stability and strength where they’re consistently needed most.
-The brain won’t waste time supporting a pattern it never uses!
-As a result, certain movements may eventually become less coordinated, more challenging, and less fun to do.
-They may even become associated with pain.
+The trouble is, our bodies get really good at doing what they do often.
+When we are inactive for many hours of every day – our structures do lots of good work to keep us upright and stable in a sitting position.
+If you have a job where there is repetitive motion, your body will, for better or worse, develop patterns for managing that repetitive motion.
+The human body is designed to be adaptive and efficient.
+Our bodies quite literally adapt to the movements we do most.
+Our structures morph to provide stability and support where they’re consistently needed most.